oxguy3/dotfiles/sourcetree/README.md

 * You may store these scripts wherever you like, so long as you put `get_web_url.sh` in the same directory.
-* If your repository has multiple remote URLs, this script iterate through the list of URLs in order until it finds one it can idenify.
+* If your repository has multiple remote URLs, this script iterate through the list of URLs in order until it finds one it can identify.